PranavSriram18/genai_foundations/docs/series/sparse_layer.md

 * It does not yet connect that competition to a principled sparse coding geometry.

 One of the open questions for our direction is whether we want a similar two-stage story (competition during training, router at inference) or whether we can make the energy-based routing itself efficient enough to be the primary mechanism.

----

-This is a natural stopping point for (a) and (b).
-The next section can dive into our concrete architecture:

-* how we parameterize (V) and (U)
-* how we define and regularize energy-based competition
-* how we handle efficiency and distributed training
-* how this behaves in nanogpt-scale experiments

-We can shape that once you share the latest details for (c).